web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo.md

 3. It can be really hard finding working jekyll themes.
 4. There are a lot of awesome Hugo themes that generally seem to be operational.
 5. I know of some indieweb themes.
+6. `/themes/` directory allows for easy testing and switching between new themes.

 ## HPSTR Jekyll vs Hugo